 Santa Cruz has over 30 beaches which is overwhelming.
 Consider visiting Santa Cruz Main Beach if you don’t mind sharing a beach with many others, and Palm Beach near Watsonville if you don’t.
 Main Beach is great for families as the Santa Cruz Boardwalk behind the beach caters to kids.
-Palm Beach and many others south of Santa Cruz are off the beaten path and don’t have lifeguards or other amenities.
+Palm Beach and many others south of Santa Cruz are off the beaten path and don’t have lifeguards or other amenities but they are gorgeous.
 North of Santa Cruz the beaches get much quieter as you approach the town of Davenport.

 In San Luis Obispo County the triple treat of Morro Bay, Avila Beach, and Pismo Beach attracts students from all over to attend nearby Cal Poly University.
 These towns offer surfing, sunbathing, beach culture, and even the chance to drive on the beach in Pismo State Beach.

 One of our favorite places to explore in SLO is in Montana de Oro State Park just south of Morro Bay.
 There you’ll find hidden beaches, rock arches and tide pools to discover plus excellent hiking trails in the mountains and along the shore.

 So if you are visiting Fresno anytime soon, set aside a couple days to head over to the coast.
 Book a hotel near the beach and drive back the next day.
 These hotels are all near the coast.